awesomephant/blog/notes/2021-11-01-dan-reynolds.md

 ---

-{% include fig.liquid, src: "/assets/notes/800px-Munchenbreweries.jpg", caption: "A chart of Munichs breweries in the 1890s", alt: "Chart showing arms of Munich Breweries in the 1890s", source: "[Source](https://www.heraldry-wiki.com/heraldrywiki/wiki/File:Munchenbreweries.jpg)", class: "big"%}
+{% include "fig.liquid", src: "/assets/notes/800px-Munchenbreweries.jpg", caption: "A chart of Munichs breweries in the 1890s", alt: "Chart showing arms of Munich Breweries in the 1890s", source: "[Source](https://www.heraldry-wiki.com/heraldrywiki/wiki/File:Munchenbreweries.jpg)", class: "big"%}

 August Genzsch co-founded the Genzsch and Heyse type foundry in Hamburg in 1833.
 Heyse died pretty soon so this is really the Genzsch Foundry.
 Hermann Genzsch retires in 1933.